Please Note: Reception: Friday, June 30, 6-8 pm | Co-curated with John d'Addario.

 Mr. Miller is also the recipient of a Jackie 60 Lifetime Achievement Award, four Jackie 60 Awards and a NYC Glammy Award.

-"The three artists in “Wish You Were Queer” present distinct yet interrelated views of the contemporary queer community in New Orleans.
+"These three artists present distinct yet interrelated views of the contemporary queer community in New Orleans.
 Chris Berntsen and Xavier Juarez photograph overlapping circles of friends, lovers, and chosen family members (each also occasionally appears as subject in the other’s work) from a diaristic and intimate point of view.
 Likewise, Colin Roberson’s “Taxi Dance” project is an outgrowth of his own life experience and his photographs explore the world of erotic dancers and sex workers in the French Quarter.

 Together, these three artists provide highly individualistic views of queer life in New Orleans, a world away from the usual stereotypes associated with the city." - John d'Addario